 Allowances vs Exemptions

-Exemptions usually reduce taxable income for either personal use, such as owning your home or driving to work or in some cases, it can be transferred to another person by means of a gift.
+Exemptions reduce taxable income for either personal use, such as owning your home or driving to work or in some cases, it can be transferred to another person by means of a gift.

 Comparison Table